foliojs/pdfkit/docs/annotations.coffee.md

 # You made it!

-That's all there is too creating PDF documents in PDFKit.
+That's all there is to creating PDF documents in PDFKit.
 It's really quite simple to create beautiful multi-page printable documents using Node.js!

 This guide was actually generated from Markdown/Literate CoffeeScript files using a